eyaleizenberg/react-native-image-picker/README.md

 **Requires iOS 8 or higher**

 ## Install
-1. `npm install react-native-image-picker@latest --save`
+1. `npm install react-native-image-picker-with-bytes@latest --save`
 2. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ `Add Files to <...>`
 3. Go to `node_modules` ➜ `react-native-image-picker` ➜ select the `UIImagePickerManager` folder **Make sure you have 'Create Groups' selected**
 4. Make sure `UIImagePickerManager.m` is listed under 'Compile Sources' in your project's 'Build Phases' tab